 Kinect.
 The Kinect sensor is a combination of camera, microphone, and infrared sensor that can enable motions and voice to be used to control gameplay and to navigate through the service.
 For example:

 To learn more about Kinect, please visit the Kinect FAQ.

-Voice chat monitoring.
-Xbox Live includes online voice chat between players during gameplay.
-In order to help provide a safe gaming environment and enforce the Xbox Live Code of Conduct, we will monitor a sample of Xbox Live game chats and party chat communications in live-hosted multiplayer gameplay sessions offered through the services.
+Communications monitoring.
+Xbox Live includes communications features such as text-based messaging and online voice chat between players during gameplay.
+In order to help provide a safe gaming environment and enforce the Microsoft Code of Conduct, we will collect, review, and monitor a sample of these communications, including Xbox Live game chats and party chat communications in live-hosted multiplayer gameplay sessions offered through the services.

 Voice data for service improvement.
 We collect, and use for service improvement, voice search requests or samples of voice commands occurring while using Kinect.
 These data are stored separately from your Xbox profile.